asesidaa/gc-local-server/README.md

 # GC server

-A very much incomplete GC4EX server emulator
+A GC4EX local server prototype, feel free to rewrite it and improve.

 Based on https://github.com/fatal-bundy/nesys_at_home